Information and sources of advice for professionals supporting children and young people with identified speech, language and communication needs

 Be face to face at the baby's level

 Being face to face with babies helps them to listen, concentrate and understand the message you are sharing.
 It also helps you to see where the baby's focus is and what they are trying to communicate.
 This simple video produced by Leeds Community Healthcare NHS Trust shows why this is important.

-I CAN's progress checker provides parents with short questions they can answer to see their baby is getting on with their communication development.
+Speech and Language UK's progress checker provides parents with short questions they can answer to see their baby is getting on with their communication development.